tribshms/rtdocs/docs/index.rst

     We mention a few *tRIBS* processes it models:

-        - Couple the vadose and saturated zones with the dynamic water table.
+        - Couple the vadose and saturated zones with a dynamic water table.
-        - Moisture infiltration waves.
-        - Soil moisture redistribution.
+        - Soil moisture infiltration fronts and their redistribution.
         - Topography-driven lateral fluxes in the vadose and groundtable zones.
-        - Computes the radiation and energy balance.
+        - Radiation and energy balance components on complex terrain.
+        - Single layer snowpack accumulation, ablation and melt.
+        - Rainfall and snow interception on vegetation canopies.
-        - Interception, evaporation and evapotranspiration.
+        - Evaporation of intercepted rainfall, soil evaporation and plant transpiration.
-        - Hydrologic and hydraulic routing.
+        - Hydrologic in hillslopes and hydraulic routing in channels.
-        - other.
+        - Level-pool reservoir routing.

 ..
 [Ivanov_2004] Ivanov, V.Y., Vivoni, E.R., Bras, R.L. and Entekhabi, D. 2004.
 Catchment Hydrologic